Sunbird-Knowlg/knowledge-platform-jobs/transaction-event-processor/README.md

-# Audit Event Generator
+# Transaction Event Processor

-Audit Event Generator job generates an audit event for every transaction in Graph updation for content data modification
+Transaction Event Processor job generates an audit event for every transaction in Graph updation for content data modification.
+The job utilizes the neo4j mutation data to create an index of transactions for audit purposes.
+For each neo4j transaction, the job will audit the old and new values of the updated object.

 ## Getting Started